 Estimated reading time: 6 minutes

-What does it take to make Vistaprint’s annual Christmas card collection?
-Around nine months of work, 50 people — including researchers, strategists, trend specialists, designers, art directors and illustrators — thousands of customer samples, and endless creativity.
-We chatted to 6 of the Vistaprint team members who are integral in the making of our Christmas card collection.
-Here, check out their favourite designs and learn more about the 4-step creative process.
+What does it take to make VistaPrint’s annual Christmas card collection?
+Over nine months of work, 50 people (including researchers, strategists, trend specialists, designers, art directors and illustrators), thousands of customer samples, endless creativity and plenty of help from our resident Christmas elves.

 - First, we get into character to discover what customers are loving.

 - Then, we do trend research to set the stage for this year’s Christmas card collection.

 - It’s time for the designers to get to work.